zaz/6.419-jupyterbook/README.md

 1. Test building directly to PDF (likely just requires some dependencies to be installed).
-2. Add a CSS file to format the book correctly.
+2. Add a CSS file to format the book correctly:
+   1. Align username with title.
+   2. Don't let pages break up answer blocks.
 3. Use Markdown substitutions (`{{author}}`) to eliminate the need to manually find and replace your username.
 I could not get these to work.